Roldak/roldak.github.io/arrays.md

 ## Conclusion

-* Raw `Array`: Perform well, but cannot be instantiated in generic contexts.
+* Raw `Array`: Performs well, but cannot be instantiated in generic contexts.
 * Raw `Array` with `ClassTag`: Can be instantiated in generic contexts, but introduces performance overhead.
 * `MbArray`: Can be instantiated in generic contexts, and will perform well if the generic context is miniboxed.